amommendes/glue-utilities/README.md

 # Glue Utilities

 This repository is based on [aws-glue-samples](https://github.com/aws-samples/aws-glue-samples/tree/master/utilities/Hive_metastore_migration/src).
-By now, only migration from Glue to JDBC is available.
+> Note: By now, only migration from Glue to JDBC Postgres is available.

 ## Usage